-In April 2011, Australia and China's commitment to strengthening tourism cooperation was reinforced through the signing of a five-year Memorandum of Understanding (MOU) between the Australian Government and the China National Tourism Administration.
+Australia and China's commitment to strengthening tourism cooperation is reinforced by a Memorandum of Understanding (MOU) between the Australian Government and the China National Tourism Administration.
 The MOU aims to increase tourism flows and strengthen people-to-people links between the two countries.
 The MOU continues the Approved Destination Status (ADS) scheme whilst promoting cooperation in emerging travel segments such as individual, education and company paid incentive travel.

 Under the MOU, an annual Australia–China Tourism Dialogue is held to report on the status of activities and determine future areas of cooperation in the tourism sector.
 The Dialogue includes the existing annual meeting between Australian and Chinese officials on the ADS scheme.
-The inaugural meeting of the Australia–China Tourism Dialogue was held in Cairns in June 2011, in conjunction with the Australia-China Tourism Summit.
-The second Dialogue was held in July 2012 in Hefei, China.
-The third Dialogue was held in Sydney in September 2014, with the fourth Dialogue held in Suzhou, China in August 2015.
+Since 2011, the Dialogue has alternated between Australia and China.
+The fifth Dialogue was held in Australia in August 2016, where Australian and Chinese officials committed to cooperate on key activities, including supporting each other for promotional and event activities during the 2017 Year of Tourism.

 Australia – India Memorandum of Understanding in the field of Tourism